 The Influence of Orange

 - Orange in foods.
 Orange fruits and vegetables are high in beta carotene, an antioxidant that protects the body from free radical damage, and helps to reduce heart disease, inflammation, and lowers the risk of cancer.
-Orange is associated with activity, vitality, and with physical comfort, and is the colour of physical health and wellbeing.
+Orange is associated with activity, vitality, and physical comfort, and is the colour of physical health and wellbeing.

 - Orange in psychology.
 Orange is a stimulating colour without the perceived urgency of red.
 Orange has the stimulating properties of red, with the happier, brighter connotations of yellow, so it’s energetic, enthusiastic, and warm.